Cleveland Cavaliers: Should Tristan Thompson Replace Kevin Love As Starting Center?

 — Spencer Davies (@SpinDavies) May 2, 2018

-In terms of defending a 7 feet tall and 265 pounds center like Jonas Valanciunas, Lue admitted that the Cavaliers need to a better job in protecting Kevin Love, especially when the Raptors big man posts ups.
+In terms of defending a 7-foot-tall, 265-pound center like Jonas Valanciunas, Lue admitted that the Cavaliers need to do a better job in protecting Kevin Love, especially when the Raptors big man posts up.
 Jeff Green, who plays as the Cavaliers starting power forward, expressed his willingness to help Love on the defensive end.
 Green said that he may not “out-tough” Valanciunas, but he will do everything to compete against him.

 Coach Tyronn Lue acknowledged Tristan Thompson’s presence off the bench, believing he’s making a huge difference in his physicality and rebounding.
 But if their strategy won’t work in Game 2, Lue opens up the possibility that Thompson could return in the starting lineup to pair with Kevin Love.